TolikPylypchuk/SharpHook/README.md

 `LogSource` when you use it since it will stop receiving messages when garbage collector deletes it, to avoid memory leaks.

+An `EmptyLogSource` class is also available - this class doesn't listen to the libuiohook logs and can be used instead of `LogSource` in release builds.

 SharpHook.Reactive contains the `IReactiveLogSource` and `ReactiveLogSourceAdapter` so you can use them in a more reactive way: